Game drive system

 The game drive system is a hunting strategy in which game are herded into confined or dangerous places where they can be more easily killed.
 It can also be used for animal capture as well as for hunting, such as for capturing mustangs.
 The use of the strategy dates back into prehistory.
 Once a site is identified or manipulated to be used as a game drive site, it may be repeatedly used over many years.
+Examples include buffalo jumps and desert kites.